erocwang/hci/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Hi this is Eric!
+subtitle: Hi this is Eric
 ---